 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Goleta Sanitary District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$96,140,649 and \$94,217,164 at the close of June 30, 2020 and 2019, respectively.
+In the case of the Goleta Sanitary District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$97,062,382 and \$96,140,649 at the close of June 30, 2021 and 2020, respectively.

-By far the largest portion of the Goleta Sanitary District's net position, \$71,611,940 (74.5 percent) and \$71,545,583 (75.9 percent) as of June 30, 2020 and 2019, respectively, reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
+By far the largest portion of the Goleta Sanitary District's net position, \$70,039,084 (72.2 percent) and \$71,611,940 (74.5 percent) as of June 30, 2021 and 2020, respectively, reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less depreciation and any related debt used to acquire those assets that is still outstanding.
 The Goleta Sanitary District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
-Although the Goleta Sanitary District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt would need to be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+Although the Goleta Sanitary District's net investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves are normally not used to liquidate these liabilities.